What Happens to Your Stock Options in an Acquisition and How to Potentially Reduce Taxes

 Understanding the Acquisition Timeline for Employees

-The journey from private employee to shareholder in a new entity happens fast.
+The journey from private employee to shareholder in another company happens fast.
 It helps to know the roadmap.

 First is the pre-announcement phase.
 You are unaware of the deal, but trading may be restricted due to negotiations.
 Then comes the deal announcement, where high-level details are shared, including the approximate valuation and whether you'll receive cash, stock, or both.
 This is your cue to start planning.